White House aide's words on Ukraine upend impeachment strategy, rattle allies

 One of Trump’s fellow Republicans, U.S. Senator Lisa Murkowski, was quoted in media reports as saying: “You don’t hold up foreign aid that we had previously appropriated for a political initiative.
 Period.”

-Democrats in the House of Representatives are holding hearings over concerns that Trump improperly pressured Ukraine to investigate a political rival, former Vice President Joe Biden, and his son Hunter, who sat on the board of a Ukrainian energy company.
-The House could vote on impeachment later this year, which would trigger a trial in the Senate, which is controlled by Republicans.
+Democrats in the House of Representatives are holding hearings to investigate whether Trump improperly pressured Ukraine to investigate a political rival, former Vice President Joe Biden, and his son Hunter, who sat on the board of a Ukrainian energy company.
+The House could vote on impeachment later this year, which would trigger a trial in the Republican-controlled Senate where a conviction and ouster seem unlikely.

-The confirmation of a quid pro quo, or favor for a favor, would help bolster Democrats’ arguments that Trump misused his office.
+The confirmation of a quid pro quo, or favor for a favor, would bolster Democrats’ arguments that Trump misused his office.

-Mulvaney later accused the media of misconstruing his comments.
+In a written statement, Mulvaney later accused the media of misconstruing his comments.
 But his remarks at the White House, made while the president was traveling in Texas, tied action on the DNC server to the decision about the aid.

 “Did he also mention to me ... the corruption related to the DNC server?
 Absolutely.
 No question about that.
 But that’s it.
-And that’s why we held up the money,” Mulvaney said in the White House briefing room after explaining that Trump had also been concerned that European nations were not providing lethal aide to Ukraine.
+And that’s why we held up the money,” Mulvaney told reporters in the White House briefing room after saying Trump had also been concerned that European nations were not providing lethal aide to Ukraine.

-Later in the day, in an effort to conduct damage control, Mulvaney said the withholding of aid was related strictly to Trump’s concerns about corruption and the fact that other nations were not providing financial support to the country.
+Later in the day, in an effort at damage control, Mulvaney said the withholding of aid was related strictly to Trump’s concerns about corruption and the fact that other nations were not providing financial support to the country.

 “Let me be clear, there was absolutely no quid pro quo between Ukrainian military aid and any investigation into the 2016 election.
-The president never told me to withhold any money until the Ukrainians did anything related to the server,” he said in a written statement released by the White House.
+The president never told me to withhold any money until the Ukrainians did anything related to the server,” he said in the written statement released by the White House.

+White House spokeswoman Stephanie Grisham praised Mulvaney’s performance in an interview on Fox News on Friday, saying “he did a great job.”

+Mulvaney also faces a Friday deadline, along with outgoing U.S. Energy Secretary Rick Perry, to turn over documents for the congressional impeachment probe.

 Democrats have zeroed in on Trump’s July call with Ukrainian President Volodymyr Zelenskiy in which he asked for “a favor” to look into the server as well as the California-based cybersecurity firm CrowdStrike, which was hired by the DNC in 2016 to investigate hacking of Democratic emails that it later determined was done by Russia.